 It is, however, a somewhat complicated process to set up.
 I do have a different suggestion if you want to keep a good amount of cash liquid or available, while earning some of the highest interest rates available, but without putting any of your money at risk.

 Let’s start with the five-year CD at Discover Bank.
 Although you could earn a higher rate right now by investing in a ten-year CD, I don’t believe most people with a time-horizon should consider CDs appropriate investments.
 Right now rate as of October 8, 2013, five-year CDs are earning 1.65% APY at Discover Bank.
-If you want to stick to a shorter term, these are the best 12-month CD rates.

 Unlike the CD ladder, this process is simple: invest all the cash you want to consider medium to long-term liquid savings in this five-year certificate of deposit.
 If you need to withdraw money early, you will be charged a penalty, but in most cases, even after paying this penalty you will earn more than laddering the CD using shorter-term maturities.